 The University of Washington Center for Evaluation & Research for STEM Equity (CERSE) has been involved in research on science and engineering fields for more than 20 years.
-The research staff endeavors to contribute to the relevant literature and discourses, explaining the differential participation of underrepresented groups in science, technology, engineering and math (STEM) educational fields and the workforce.
-Underrepresented groups in STEM include women, Blacks, Latinx, Native Americans, Hawaiian/Pacific Islanders, people with disabilities, GLBTQ persons, first generation college students, students from low-income backgrounds, and veterans.
+The research staff endeavors to contribute to the relevant literature and discourses, explaining the differential participation of individuals belonging to excluded identity groups in science, technology, engineering and math (STEM) educational fields and the workforce.
+Excluded identity groups in STEM include Blacks, Latinx, Native Americans, Pacific Islanders, women, people with disabilities, LGBTQ persons, first generation college students, students from low-income backgrounds, and veterans.

 Many of these groups are less likely to choose science and engineering majors in college, and they are less likely to be employed in STEM industries.
 Research has shown that this variance in college majors and employment is related to differences in self-confidence, self-efficacy, and the culture of STEM, rather than differences in academic preparation and performance.